carlogarciaau/genbook-devops-test/README.md

 # genbook-devops-test

 ## Summary
-This project deploys a basic tomcat application and a corresponding configuration file. <br>
+This project deploys a basic tomcat application and a corresponding configuration file to GKE. <br>
+The app can currently be accessed from http://34.87.227.79:8080

 ## Environment Details
 * Build and deploy is managed by a pipeline running in Cloud Build.
 See *cloudbuild.yaml* for the pipeline code.
 This does not include building of the app code, only the docker image.